27 Female-Founded Businesses In The Sutherland Shire You Should Know About

 The Sutherland Shire is home to many things: beautiful coastline, fabulous food, coveted watering holes and nature-packed pockets.
 And here, in this little slice of beachside paradise, one category we exceed in is the representation of talented females kicking ass in the world of business.

-From marketing to homewares and everything in between, these 16 humble women are out there breaking glass ceilings, climbing the corporate ladder and paving the way for others to follow.
-In celebration of International Women’s Day 2024, we had the pleasure of getting to know them.
+From marketing to homewares and everything in between, these 27 humble women are out there breaking glass ceilings, climbing the corporate ladder and paving the way for others to follow.
+In celebration of International Women’s Day 2026, we had the pleasure of getting to know them.

-16 female-founded businesses in the Shire you should know about
+27 female-founded businesses in the Shire you should know about

 Bronte Leghissa — Shire Scout & Scout Socials

-After building a career in marketing and social media, Bronte captured a shining opportunity four years ago - during COVID-19, in fact.
+After building a career in marketing and social media, Bronte captured a shining opportunity five years ago - during COVID-19, in fact.
 “After seeing so many businesses close or pivot during lockdown, I wanted to create a platform to share what was happening in the Shire while supporting local businesses,” she says.
 And so, Shire Scout was born.
 “I have learned that the spirit of collaboration not only strengthens our community but propels us forward.
 No matter your career, supporting other women, sharing ideas, and being open to opportunities will bring you a sense of empowerment that transcends individual achievements.”

 Kirby Lago — Pelo By Lago

-When asked, Kirby describes her journey in the hair industry as “quite the adventure”, which includes time spent training with industry leaders, directing editorial campaigns, owning salons and as a colourist to the stars, before landing herself Pelo By Lago four years ago.
+When asked, Kirby describes her journey in the hair industry as “quite the adventure”, which includes time spent training with industry leaders, directing editorial campaigns, owning salons and as a colourist to the stars, before landing herself Pelo By Lago five years ago.
 “As a female business owner in the beauty industry, the most valuable and important thing for me is creating a nurturing and empowering environment where women can thrive and break barriers,” she says.
 “I am grateful for the opportunity to contribute to the well-being of our clients, and I look forward to many more years to come.”

 Cony Henriquez — Cony’s

 If you’re a fan of Cronulla, or of South American food, you’re probably familiar with Cony’s.
-But what you may not know is that its creator, Cony Henriquez, was once a manager in a beauty salon and a bilingual executive assistant for the Australian embassy.
+But what you may not know is that its founder, Cony Henriquez, was once a manager in a beauty salon and a bilingual executive assistant for the Australian embassy.
 Then, while spending her days working at Grind Espresso, she found herself in a golden position when she was offered the opportunity to use the space at night.
 And so, after a renovation, Cony’s was brought to fruition.
 “I feel very grateful that the Shire community has welcomed me so warmly.
 Bringing my culture as a South American to Cronulla has been amazing.
 I'm also grateful to have an amazing supportive group of women around me, I wouldn't be where I'm right now with them.”

 Kathryn Batty — We Are Mindful